DerwenAI/a41124835ed0/README.md

 The GitHub page for `textblob-aptagger` says the package is no longer needed as of TextBlob 0.11.0, which uses the NLTK perceptron tagger instead.
 Source code for `nltk.tag.perceptron` claims that it's a port of the TextBlob code.
 Not exactly -- however there may be issues on some versions of Windows.

-If you run `pip install textblob` and DO NOT install `textblob-aptagger` that should worked with minor changes to **Exercise 3** code and the `pynlp.py` module:
+If you run `pip install textblob` and DO NOT install `textblob-aptagger` that should work with minor changes to **Exercise 3** code and the `pynlp.py` module:

   * change `import textblob_aptagger as tag` to `import nltk`